Mintbase/Grants-Program/applications/DICO.md

 > Be a platform to link ideas and capital.

-* Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
+* Are there any other projects similar to yours in the Substrate / Mintbase / Kusama ecosystem?
   * If so, how is your project different? *coinlist*，A token financing platform, all the mainstream virtual currencies above can be traded and financed.
 It provides token financing, but does not provide the funds needed by early creator and the control of the entire project cycle.

   * If not, are there similar projects in related ecosystems?
 We have not yet found a project that will be focusing ICO and derivatives.